carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 ## What's new
 ### v2.2.1
-Substantial performance improvement for writing large contiguous blocks of data to SDIO-attached SD cards.
+Substantial performance improvement for writing large contiguous blocks of data.
 This is accomplished by avoiding sending "stop transmission" for as long as possible.
+The improved throughput is especially noticeable on SDIO-attached cards, since the 4 bit wide SD interface is less of a bottleneck than the 1 bit wide SPI.
 ### v2.1.1
 Added ability to statically assign DMA channels for SPI.
 (See [SPI Controller Configuration](#spi-controller-configuration).)
 ### v2.0.1